 Required Playing Standards

 It is very important that you assess your current playing standard as accurately as possible.
-Assessing playing standards is not (and cannot be) an exact science, and the grade system established by the Associated Board and other examiners is at best an approximate guide.
+Assessing playing standards is not (and cannot be) an exact science, but the grade system established by the Associated Board and other examiners is at best an approximate guide.

 Please use the guidelines below to help you make this assessment: